 Store in an airtight container.

-The flavors will meld better on the second day, but who can really wait for delicious dairy-free, egg-free banana bread for that long?
+The flavors will meld better on the second day, but who can really wait that long for delicious dairy-free, egg-free banana bread?